 Standard Renishaw kit no. Software disk nos.

-Reason for deviation

-Software no. and Comments and co rrections

-Subroutine no.

-The software product for will A copy of this deviation she hich these changes eet will be retained are authorised is subject to copyright. by Renishaw plc.

-A copy of the software ame Renishaw plc. endments must be r etained by the customer - they cannot be retained by
+Reason for deviation Software no. and Subroutine no. Comments and co rrections The software product for which these changes are authorised is subject to copyright.
+A copy of this deviation sheet will be retained by Renishaw plc.
+A copy of the software amendments must be retained by the customer - they cannot be retained by Renishaw plc.